bullmoose20/MK-Docs/docs/komet/install/synology.md

         ![](images/dsm6-01.png)

     6. Next we need to add your config folder to the container.
-Select the "Volume" Tab, click "Add Folder," and select from your Synology File System where you want to store your Komet config files.
+Select the "Volume" Tab, click "Add Folder," and select from your Synology File System where you want to store your Kometa config files.

         ![](images/dsm6-02.png)